Nastel/tnt4j-stream-jmx/README.md

 `-Dtnt4j.dump.folder=./` specifies the destination folder where dump (.dump) files will be created (default is current working directory).

 ## Overriding default `PingFactory`
-User may want to override default `PingFactory` with their own by specifying
+`PingFactory` instances are used to generate `Pinger` implementation for a specific runtime environment.
+PingJMX supplies pinger and ping factories for standard JVMs, JBoss, WebSphere Application Server.
+You may want to override default `PingFactory` with your own or an altenative by specifying:
 ```java
 -Dorg.tnt4j.ping.factory=org.tnt4j.pingjmx.PlatformPingFactory` ...
 ```